smartslab/objectRecognitionTopologicalFeatures/README.md

     <em> Pipeline for object recognition using persistent features </em>
 </p>

-  All the steps below refer to code files under persistentFeatRecognit.
+  All the steps below refer to code files under the `persistentFeatRecognit` folder in this repository.
 1. Generate persistence diagrams for the object segmentation maps using `generatePDs.py`
 2. To generate sparse PI features from the persistence diagrams run `generatePIs.py` followed by `sparseSamplingPIs.py`.
 Alternatively generate amplitude features using `generateAmplitude.py`
 3. Train recognition network for sparse PI features using `trainRecognitSparsePI.py`.
 Alternatively, train recognition network for amplitude features using `trainRecognitAmplitude.py`